Use the doctor support service

-The service is not able to offer legal advice or guidance about your case.
+The supporter is not able to offer legal advice, advocacy, or any guidance about your case.
 You should speak to your defence organisation or legal representative in this instance.

 If you want help with understanding the GMC's fitness to practise procedures, you can contact the investigation officer who is handling your case.